phalcon-orphanage/docs/en/cache.md

 ```

 ## Exceptions
 Any exceptions thrown in the Cache component will be of type [Phalcon\Cache\Exception\Exception][cache-exception-exception] which implements [Psr\SimpleCache\CacheException][psr-cache-exception].
 Additionally the [Phalcon\Cache\Exception\InvalidArgumentException][cache-exception-invalidargumentexception] which implements also the [Psr\SimpleCache\CacheException][psr-invalidargumentexception].
-It is thrown when the data supplied to the component or any sub components is not valid.
+It is thrown when the data supplied to the component or any subcomponents is not valid.
 You can use these exceptions to selectively catch exceptions thrown only from this component.

 ```php
 <?php